TorbenJakobsen/run_sap_as_a_container/README.rst

   :align: left
   :width: 740 px

-This can also be seen in the summary tile:
+This can be seen in the summary tile:

 .. image:: ./media/ct_tile.png
   :align: left
   :width: 460 px

-And be verified in the filesystem.
+And also be seen in the filesystem.

 .. image:: ./media/cli_df.png
   :align: left